-If you are trying to lose weight, it is best to incorporate basmati rice in your diet.
+If you are trying to lose weight, it is best to incorporate basmati rice into your diet.
 It is because of the low glycemic index and high fiber present in basmati rice.
 So, less energy is released with more amount of fibers.

-Glycemic Index of Red Rice
+What is the Glycemic Index of Red Rice?

-With a glycemic index score around 55, red rice is another best food for diabetes.
+With a glycemic index score around 55, red rice is another best food for diabetes

 Red rice is somewhat like basmati rice.
 It too has a low glycemic index and is considered a better health alternative.

 White rice is formed by polishing the original rice grains.
 It undergoes rigorous processing, which breaks down the outer shell and rips white rice of its nutritional coat.